 Marie Heim-Vögtlin prize for outstanding young women researchers

-Maria Luisa Balmer wins the 2023 MHV Prize
+Cristina Murer wins the 2024 MHV Prize

 About the Marie Heim-Vögtlin Prize